 Hi, I'm Daniel.

-As a creative and humanitarian, my passion for photography and visual media has been informed by my family's history of oppression and forced displacement in the Middle East and was solidified through my educational pursuits in history focusing on visual representations of human struggle during conflict, peacemaking and forced migration.
+As a creative and humanitarian, my passion for photography and visual media has been informed by my family's history of oppression and forced displacement in the Middle East.
+It was later solidified through my educational pursuits in history focusing on visual representations of human struggle during conflict, peacemaking and forced migration.
 Through more than six years of photography and digital marketing experience, I possess expertise in commercial and freelance photography within an extensive network of corporate, non-profit, and independent clients, and specializes in digital and social media branding.
 In my own projects, my work places a specific emphasis on the power of visual storytelling and empowerment with works that invite conversation and action, and empower others to engage in visual storytelling.
 My work has taken me to refugee camps and other fragile contexts around the globe, including Greece, Uganda, Kenya, El Salvador, and more.